 I overheard a part of a radio programme where women agreed not to listen to themselves because they would only find themselves hearing self-accusations.
 If we are not acquainted with our true self, we may blame ourselves for not being able to live up to our or other people’s expectations on we should be or how we should behave.

 We think these self-accusations mean that we are listening to ourselves.
 In most cases, however, the opposite is true.
 We have acquired standards of what is desirable in the society.
 We envy, or in fact our ego envies our neighbour’s car, home, spouse, title, beauty, diet, or whatever, because we do not love and value ourselves.

 The very basis of our way of thinking states that we are bad, ugly, obese or undervalued.
 We only feel good and appreciated if we succeed in something.
 We are conditioned to thought structures like this, and therefore try to bolster our ego by pursuing something finer, and being or becoming better than someone else.

 A circle of accusations

-We believe that by achieving goals, we gain appreciation from others and we can value ourselves.
+We believe that by achieving goals we gain appreciation from others and can value ourselves.
 We think that fulfillment of our ideals (from our external self) will bring us happiness.
 However, the moment of success or happiness usually fades away rather quickly.
 There will be a pound more weight or a wrinkle, we will eat unhealthy food, fail an exam, or lose our dream job, money or home.
 Nothing external can bring us lasting happiness – and happiness does not come by blaming ourselves for having done something stupid or not having achieved something…

 Paradoxically, as we criticize ourselves and constantly seek to change something, we focus our thoughts on our problems and by doing that we strengthen the unwanted, our own poorness.
 We form a circle where we only pay attention to things that we feel bad about.
 This way of thinking then extends beyond our internal selves and this negativity surrounds us in many forms.